julien6387/supvisors/docs/configuration.rst

     the aliases referenced.

-    At some point, the resulting node names are checked against the ``address_list`` of the `[supvisors] Section Values`_ so any unknown node name or remaining alias will simply be discarded.
+    At some point, the resulting node names are checked against the ``address_list`` of the `rpcinterface extension point`_ so any unknown node name or remaining alias will simply be discarded.

 .. code-block:: xml